BitcoinQnA/Bitcoiner.Guide/contribute.md

 I do my best to keep this site current and up to date, but Bitcoin moves pretty fast!
 Help to ensure the site is as accurate and informative as possible is hugely appreciated!

+The easiest way to get involved is to [cast your vote](/vote) on the next guide to be written for the site.
+The project or topic with the most sats backing them at the deadline wins!

-You don't need to be a shadowy super coder to help.
+Outside of that, you don't need to be a shadowy super coder to help.
 Here are some ways in which you can get involved:

 - Request a guide or topic that you think others might find useful
 - Passionate about a certain Bitcoin tool/topic but don't have your own site?
 I'd be happy to host your writing if it's appropriate